MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/troubleshoot-data-corruption-and-disk-errors.md

 This event indicates that the *Classpnp.sys* driver has received a surprise removal request from the plug and play manager (PNP) for a non-removable disk.

-This issue is most often caused when something disrupts the system's communication with a disk, such as a SAN fabric error or a SCSI bus problem.
+This issue most often occurs when something disrupts the system's communication with a disk, such as a SAN fabric error or a SCSI bus problem.
 The errors can also be caused by a disk that fails or when a user unplugs a disk while the system is running.
 In this case, an administrator needs to verify the heath of the disk subsystem.

 ## Troubleshooting Event ID 55 and 98